NirajanBanjade/Bookhive/README.md

 ---

 ## Features

 Current sprint features:

 - **Basic Book Search**
-  - Search for books using the Google Books API.
+  - **Description:** Search for books using the Google Books API by title, author, or keyword.
+  - **Who uses it:** End users who want to discover books.
+  - **User Stories:**
+    - As a user, I want to search for a book by title so that I can find specific books I’m interested in.
+    - As a user, I want to search for books by author so that I can see all works by a particular author.

 - **To-Read List**
-  - Save books to read later.
+  - **Description:** Save books to a personal “to-read” list to keep track of books to read later.
+  - **Who uses it:** End users keeping track of reading goals.
+  - **User Stories:**
+    - As a user, I want to add a book to my to-read list so that I can remember to read it later.
+    - As a user, I want to view my to-read list so that I can see all the books I plan to read.

 - **Community Discussion Spaces (Prototype)**
-  - Each book has a placeholder page for user discussions.
+  - **Description:** Each book has a placeholder page where users can discuss it.
+  - **Who uses it:** End users who want to engage with other readers.
+  - **User Stories:**
+    - As a user, I want to view a discussion space for a book so that I can see what others are saying about it.
+    - As a user, I want to post comments in a discussion space so that I can share my thoughts and opinions on a book.

 ---